InnovaCo/play2-mini/README.rst

    }
  }

-Other than this, there are many useful utilities at your fingertip, take a look at `Play Java Utils <https://github.com/playframework/Play20/tree/master/framework/src/play/src/main/java/play/libs>`_
+Other than this, there are many useful utilities available at your fingertip, take a look at `Play Java Utils <https://github.com/playframework/Play20/tree/master/framework/src/play/src/main/java/play/libs>`_

 See sample apps for more examples.